 Companies can qualify for a 100% first-year allowance, which effectively means full expensing for qualifying capital expenditure.
 There is also a 50% first-year allowance for special rate pool expenditure.
-Both of these allowances have now been made permanent.

-For unincorporated businesses, the high annual investment allowance for plant and machinery means that in most cases there is also full expensing of capital expenditure.
-The £1,000,000 annual investment allowance limit has now been made permanent.
+For unincorporated businesses, the high annual investment allowance limit of £1,000,000 for plant and machinery means that in most cases there is also full expensing of capital expenditure.